Even a small amount of money you can save does count when renovating your home or refinishing your old wood furniture.

 Although the wood surfaces like trim and furniture in your home can be painted using wall paints, there is no guarantee about the finish, protection, and the kind of durability you get.

 Since the wall paints are typically not engineered for painting over wooden surfaces, they may not properly bond or last long as expected.

 Wood primer can be therefore applied on the wooden surface before painting, especially if you want to give the surface better refinishing, protection and durability.

 Applying wood primer will ensure that the paint you apply gets adhered better and stick to the surface easily.

-Few other things you will need to keep in mind before using wall paint on wood are:
+Few other things you will need to keep in mind before using wall paint on the wood are:

 - Oil-based wall paint can prove to be more durable for wood surfaces